 ![[Featured image] Two game developers working at a computer station.](https://images.ctfassets.net/wp1lcwdav1p1/6wWAcNZk8DLcQkgSCwcJoE/4aedde7af4dd249e6abd4c6471b1b97f/Game_developer.png?w=330&h=216&q=60&fit=fill&f=faces&fm=jpg&fl=progressive)

-What Is a Game Developer (and How Do I Become One)?
+What Is a Game Developer (and How to Become One)?

 Learn how to launch a career in video game development.